notfazeaholic/commands/README.md

 ​
 # **Slots**

-`/slots <amount>` - Allows you to gamble any amount of money you have from 10 coins up to 1 billion coins in a slot machine
+`/slots <amount>` - Allows you to gamble any amount of money you have from 10 coins up to 100 million coins in a slot machine